Frodo45127/rpfm/docs_src/chapter_3_2_0.md

 - `Extract`: Allows you to extract whatever is selected out of the PackFile.
 If whatever you selected is compressed/encrypted, RPFM will decompress/decrypt it before extracting, so the resulting file is usable.
 - `Copy Path`: Allows you to copy the selected item's path to the clipboard.
 - `Merge Tables`: Allows you to merge multiple DB/LOC Tables into one.
-- `Update Tables`: Allows you to update the structure of a table to the latest one one used by the game selected.
+- `Update Table`: Allows you to update the structure of a table to the latest one one used by the game selected.

 Additionally, with the shortcuts `Ctrl++` and `Ctrl+-` you can expand/collapse the entire TreeView.
 This action is shortcut only, it's not in the Contextual Menu.